 Indian Tobacco, Asthma Weed, Bladderpod, Gagroot, Pukeweed

 Synonyms of Lobelia inflata (6) (Updated on 12-28-21 from Plants of the World Online): Dortmanna inflata (L.) Kuntze, Lobelia inflata f. albiflora Moldenke, Lobelia inflata var. simplex Millsp., Lobelia michauxii Nutt., Rapuntium inflatum (L.) Mill., Rapuntium michauxii (Nutt.)
 C.Presl

 Lobelia inflata L. is the correct and accepted scientific name for this species of Lobelia.
 It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Lobelia Plum. ex L., was described by Mr. Linnaeus in the second volume of the first edition of Species Plantarum.
 Mr. Linnaeus gave credit to Charles Plumier for naming the genus.

-As of 12-28-21 when this page was last updated, Plants of the World Online still lists 438 accepted species in the Lobelia genus.
+As of 12-28-21 when this page was last updated, Plants of the World Online still lists 439 accepted species in the Lobelia genus.
 The genus is a member of the plant family Campanulaceae which includes 89 genera.
 Those numbers could change as updates are made.

 I noticed this wildflower growing at the edge of the southeast pasture on July 29, 2019.
 I used to graze the southeast pasture but I have used it for hay the past couple of years.
 You would be surprised at the number of wildflowers I have observed since there are no cows eating them.
 The southeast corner of the farm is kind of swampy so it was fenced off by my dad several years ago.
 After the hay was cut in July, I was able to explore and take wildflower photos.
 I noticed only a few of these plants that turned out to be Lobelia inflata.
 Common names include Indian Tobacco, Asthma Weed, Bladderpod (or Bladderpod Lobelia), Gagroot, Pukeweed, and probably others.